Read-Lab-UCI/Rare-Event-Sampling-Gene-Networks/README.md

 # Rare-Event-Sampling-Gene-Networks
 This repository contains code for running the weighted ensemble (WE) sampling method with adaptive Voronoi-based discretization on biochemical networks.

+### Requirements
+- Operating System Requirements/Recommendations
+  - Linux (Recommended) or Mac OS X
+  - Windows is not fully implemented but a basic version is included as an example
+- Matlab 2013a or newer

 There are three versions of the code, one for running the WE method to find a transition matrix of transitions between Voronoi-based sampling regions (General_bin_movement_and_transition_local_linux.m and General_bin_movement_and_transition_local_windows.m), and two for running the WE method to find the transition rate between two states of interest.

+### Included

+There are three versions of the code (found in the Linux folder):
+1. Running the WE method to find a transition matrix of transitions between Voronoi-based sampling regions
+   - `General_bin_movement_and_transition_local.m`
+2. Running the WE method to find the transition rate between two hypershperes.
+   - `General_bin_movement_and_rates_hypersphere_local.m`
-There are two versions of the code for the WE method in transition rate estimation mode, one which finds the rate between two hyperspheres (General_bin_movement_and_rates_hypersphere_local_linux.m), and one that finds the rate between two sets of Voronoi centers(General_bin_movement_and_rates_voronoi_bins_local_linux.m).
+3. Running the WE method to find the transition rate between two sets of Voronoi centers.
+   - `General_bin_movement_and_rates_voronoi_bins_local.m`

+### Instructions

-Both versions can be run on Windows or Linux, so long as permissions to read the BioNetGen run_network application (under BioNetGen_files) and .net files are properly set.
+Permissions to read the BioNetGen `run_network` application (under `/BioNetGen_files/`) and any `*.net` files must be properly set.

-To run the code, use submission_script.sh or submission_script.m for linux or windows, respectively.
+To run the code, use `submission_script.sh` or `submission_script.m` for linux or windows, respectively.

-Inside submission_script.sh (or *.m), all parameters for running the WE method can be set.
-If you want to use one of the three versions of the code, comment/ uncomment the appropriate lines.
-The default is set to run the transition matrix calculation.
+Inside `submission_script.sh` (or `submission_script.m`), all parameters for running the WE method can be set.

-The WE method codes are currently set to open parallel pools for MATLAB R2012b and earlier versions.
-The parallel computing toolbox is necessary to use paralell computing.
-If you are using a more recent version of MATLAB, use the parpool option in comments in the main .m files.
+Comment/uncomment the appropriate lines to select which version (1-3) to run.
+The default is the transition matrix calculation.

-The output of General_bin_movement_and_transition_local_linux.m returns a .mat file with the prefix specified in the input parameters (see submission_script.m or submission_script.sh).
+The output of `General_bin_movement_and_transition_local_linux.m` is a .mat file with the prefix specified in the input parameters (see `submission_script.m` or `submission_script.sh`).

-Inside the .mat file are several variables:
+### Inside the .mat file are the following variables:

-VoronoiCenters: the current position of all Voronoi centers
+* VoronoiCenters: the current position of all Voronoi centers

-replicas: the current replica positions, tags, and replica weights
+* replicas: the current replica positions, tags, and replica weights

-transition_matrix_count: the transition matrix calculated by finding the counts of transitions from sampling region i to sampling region during every lagtime tau
+* transition_matrix_count: the transition matrix calculated by finding the counts of transitions from sampling region i to sampling region during every lagtime tau

-transition_matrix_count: the transition matrix calculated by summing the weight of transitions from sampling region i to sampling region during every lagtime tau
+* transition_matrix_count: the transition matrix calculated by summing the weight of transitions from sampling region i to sampling region during every lagtime tau

-iteration: the current 0-4 temporary iteration number for temporarily stored replica information
+* iteration: the current 0-4 temporary iteration number for temporarily stored replica information

-toc: the current total computational time
+* toc: the current total computational time

-ijk: the current ijk iteration of transition matrix calculation
+* ijk: the current ijk iteration of transition matrix calculation